 Is Lettuce Good for Dogs?

-Yes, dogs can eat lettuce and get some benefit from it.
+Yes, dogs can eat lettuce, and moderate portions won’t hurt your canine’s stomach.
 One of the healthiest veggies for people, lettuce can be a great alternative to calorie-dense treats for our four-legged babies.

-Lettuce contains vitamin A, K, and C, which have to be included in any dog’s diet.
-Lettuce is also very low in calories and a good source of fiber, which promotes good digestion in dogs.
+Lettuce contains vitamins A, K, and C, which can be an excellent addition to any dog’s diet.
+Lettuce is also very low in calories and is a good source of fiber, which promotes good digestion in dogs.

-However, the amount of bioavailable nutrients in lettuce will depend on its type, and method of preparation, and, in each case, it is too low to be considered genuinely beneficial to dogs.
+While lettuce might aid your dog’s digestion, it’s challenging to find adequate evidence to prove that lettuce can boost your pup’s health.
+What is more, bioavailable nutrients in lettuce will depend on its type and method of preparation, and, in each case, it is too low to be considered genuinely beneficial to dogs.

 The Good and the Bad